5 Worker Misclassification Mistakes to Avoid

 2. Not Maintaining Proper Client-Contract Relationships

 When in doubt, just remember that independent contractors are part of a business-to-business relationship.
-If you try and control how they do their job or over-supervise their work, you risk of misclassification increases.
-Use your initial conversations and contract with an independent as a guide of establishing rules, communication, and management expectations.
+If you try to control how they do their job or over-supervise their work, your risk of misclassification increases.
+Use your initial conversations and your contract with an independent worker to guide you in establishing rules, communication, and management expectations.

 Up next: Top 5 Employee Misclassification Penalties to Avoid